 “It’s amazing how a simple digital camera can take amazing pictures.
 It reminds me of me — a simple girl in an area not so well known for greatness can be so intelligent and great with a camera!
 I discovered a talent I didn’t know I had.”

-- Kyra Welch, Picture Love Participant
+- Kyra Welch, Picture Love participant

 Picture Love is a partnership between Louisville Metro and LVA that teaches the art and skill of photography.
 The resulting images capture a meaningful moment in each participant’s personal history while painting a larger picture of Louisville as a whole.

-This summer, Picture Love provides an opportunity for the students at Louisville Metro Community Centers the opportunity to learn the basics of photography by exploring image-making throughout the years!
+Each summer since 2013, Picture Love has provided an opportunity for students at Louisville Metro Community Centers with opportunities to learn photography basics by exploring image-making throughout the years!
 Students begin the summer creating cyanotypes (one of the oldest forms of photography, dating back to 1842!) and move on to use disposable film cameras, Polaroid cameras, and finally digital cameras.

-OPEN DOORS facilitating artist 2016: Collin Lloyd
+OPEN DOORS facilitating artists: Carrie Burr, Sarah Davis, Collin Lloyd

-See the images created during past Picture Love projects here.
+See the images created during Picture Love 2013 & 2014 here.